Disco Chess vs The Woodpecker Method Book: Digital vs Analog Training

 Conclusion

-The Woodpecker Method book is the original source: a complete training system with hand-curated puzzles and detailed methodology from the grandmasters who developed it.
+The woodpecker method book is the original source: a complete training system with hand-curated puzzles and detailed methodology from the grandmasters who developed it.

 Choose the book if: